Search Entire Site

 The attorneys in our Capital Habeas Unit represent persons who have been sentenced to death by state court juries from within this District, and whose convictions have proceeded through the state court appellate process and are now before the federal court on claims involving federal constitutional violations.

 The Federal Defender is appointed by the United States Court of Appeals for the Ninth Circuit for a four-year term and is statutorily responsible for the operation of the office, management of the office caseload, and the supervision of attorneys and other personnel.
 Previous Federal Defenders for the Central District include John Van de Kamp, the Honorable James R. Dunn, Peter Horstman and the Honorable Maria E. Stratton.
-Sean K. Kennedy was appointed Federal Public Defender for the Central District of California in March 2006.
+Sean K. Kennedy was appointed Federal Public Defender for the Central District of California in March 2006, and Hilary Potashner was appointed in October 2014.